-And every time one of our customers — at any of the brands within the group — buy a product made of cotton, they can also feel confident that they are supporting more responsible cotton production thanks to our 2020 goal and our investment in the BCI.
+Every time a customer — at any of the brands within the group — buy a product made of cotton, they can also feel confident that they are supporting more responsible cotton production, thanks to our 2020 goal and our investment in the BCI.
 Going forward, we need to keep looking for solutions that bring further improvements for both cotton growers and the environment, while also enabling consumers to make informed choices.

-Read more about Better Cotton and BCI at bettercotton.org.
+Read more about Better Cotton and the BCI at bettercotton.org.